This post may contain affiliate links. Read my whole disclosure here.

 It may seem very difficult at the beginning, especially if the child is not used to it, but I can assure you from our own experience that it’s possible to involve even young kids in daily chores.
 Sometimes they aren’t really able to help, but at least you can keep them busy giving them some tasks and allowing them to be part of everything you do.

-Many of us are telling our kids about the negative impact of too much screen time, but we spend several hours daily in front of our phone screens, TVs or laptops.
-This is why I believe that for really teaching our kids to avoid too much time on screens it’s important to be ourselves good examples for them.
+Many of us are telling our kids about the negative impact of too much screen time, but we spend several hours daily in front of our phone, TV or laptop.

-One good idea for reducing screen time in the family is to make a common effort that will imply that all the family members should reduce the time they spend in front of the TV or the laptop.
-The kids will certainly be happy to have more quality time with mom and dad and setting this example could really make them want to do it too.
+One good idea for reducing screen time in your home is to make a common effort for all family members to reduce the time they spend in front of screens.
+The kids will certainly be happy to have more quality time with mom and dad and setting this example will certainly motivate them too.

-2. The sensory tray – this box contains a sensory activity; depending on your child’s age you can make different trays (there are a lot of great ideas on Pinterest, I like most the sensory trays with a lot of rice and other small items that the child needs to search in the tray)
+2. The sensory tray – This box contains a sensory activity.
+Depending on your child’s age you can find a lot of great ideas on Pinterest.

-4. The kinetic sand box – another idea that can keep kids busy for long periods of time is a box full of kinetic sand and some tools for it. (this can become a messy activity for young kids, so it’s better if you can either try it on the terrace or in the backyard).
+4. The kinetic sand box – Another idea that can keep kids busy for a long time is a box full of kinetic sand and some tools for it.

 If you have any other ideas, I would be glad to find them out and add them to the list!